Rationalising Denominators 3: Sums

 is actually quite

-limited, since it will only accept factors divide exactly into
+limited, since it will only accept factors which divide exactly

-it will sometimes be useful to hold-out factors which leave a (whole,
+However, it will sometimes be useful to hold-out factors which leave a

-rational) remainder after division.
-To support that, we’ll need a way to
+(whole, rational) remainder after division.
+To support that, we’ll need

 def _split_rational(s: Sum) -> Tuple[Sum, int]: